harshsimform/Shopzify-Client/README.md

 Make sure to fill in the values for each variable accordingly.

+### MongoDB Setup

+To set up the MongoDB database, follow the steps below:

+1. Obtain the JSON file containing the collection data from the /collection folder in this repository.
+2. Import the JSON file into your MongoDB new cluster.
+3. Copy the cluster link (database access URL) and paste it in the .env file as the value for DATABASE_URL.

 ## Installing Dependencies

 Install the backend dependencies by running the following command: